Serpentcoil Island

 Alternatively, maneuver the Crossbowboy so that a Bored Kappa is between Shiren and the Crossbowboy,

-and have the Crossbowboy shoot arrows at the Bored Kappa to collect Iron Arrows instead.
+then have the Crossbowboy shoot arrows at the Bored Kappa to collect Iron Arrows instead.

 Ghost Samurai has 4 HP but only takes 1 damage from attacks that don't deal fixed damage.